UBC-MDS/nba_player_stat/README.md

 ## Get involved

-If you think you can help in any of the areas listed above (and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're *sure* you can) then please check out our [contributors' guidelines](CONTRIBUTING.md) and our [roadmap](../../issues/1).
+If you have any new ideas and suggestions for improvement about this app, please feel free to contact us.
+The main contact email is: althrunsun@gmail.com

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
-When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.
+You can check the code of conduct for more details if you want to be with us.

 # License
 `nba_player_stat` is licensed under the terms of the MIT license.